gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 ```

-This code runs just fine, but it doesn't quite do what we want yet.
-We need a final touch, can you figure out what it is?
+This code runs just fine, but we need a final touch.
+Can you figure out what it is?
 Hint: try to figure out what the output of the following code will be versus what it *should* be:

 ```rust
 async fn brush_teeth(times: usize) -> String {